txusballesteros/Redux/README.md

 ### Reducers

 The Reducers are the responsible of containing the edition's logic for the state.
 I mean, They have the responsibility of do all the write operations over the state.
-Also are pure functions, that means that those classes all time return the same value gave the same input arguments.
+Also are pure functions, that means that those cl

+### Store

+The Store represent exactly the same as its name says, is the storage / persistence layer of the architecture.
+With particularity that thsi state is immutable and only the reducers have privileges to modify its.

 ## License